FrankReiser/ReiserRT_CombGenerator/README.md

 It is at `reset` time, where initial phases and magnitudes are set.
 Additionally, an envelope modulator may be hooked up at `reset` time.

-As discussed at the top of this README, CombGenerator requires shared "block" pointer interfaces for specifying magnitude and starting phase for the harmonic tones.
+As discussed at the top of this README, CombGenerator requires a shared "block" pointer interface for specifying magnitude and starting phase for the harmonic tones.
 A `nullptr` may be used for default values.
 This shared "block" pointer interface was a design decision.
 It is anticipated that CombGenerator instances are seldom `reset` and that it would be the `getSamples` operation that is primarily leveraged.
 It is the `getSamples` operation that actually makes use of any magnitude vector we register with `reset`.
 By specifying a shared pointer type, we are ensuring a reference count on it.
+Anticipated use cases of CombGenerator call for a sharing of magnitude vectors.
+Other design choices were considered such as copying the const data at registration time but, this seemed wasteful.
+Also considered was just storing the data address and trusting the client to maintain the storage but, this seemed unsafe.
+Reference counting seemed the best choice.
-The below snippet shows how this may be accomplished.
+The below snippet shows how this shared "block" pointer may be accomplished.

    ```
    // Allocate block of doubles and encapsulate in a unique pointer.
    // Note the 'array' syntax.
-This is required.
+This is required and is only reliably
+   // supported by the C++17 standard.
    const size_t numHarmonics = 12;
    std::unique_ptr< double[] > magnitudes{ new double[ numHarmonics ] };